© Crown copyright 2019

 2. What skills they need

-A lead service designer needs a combination of specific technical skills and Civil Service competencies.
+A lead service designer needs specific technical skills.

 All roles have essential skills, and some have desirable skills.